JourneyOver/chocolatey-packages/cinst-gh_packages/README.md

 ## cinst-gh_packages Folder

 This is where packages that are installed through cinst-gh.ps1 script go.
-Icons still go in the icon folder.